Magic-Abracadabra/Forever-Progression/README.md

 # 📨Forever Progression
 Your digital belongs will always leave your marks🐾, and your marks are always yours.

 A usable, *decentralized*, **portable**, but not elegant way to save your progression after shutting down your media player.
 No internet required.
 No dependency on single device.
-Move your media files everywhere.
+Move your media files with your unique marks everywhere.
 # New File Extensions are created here!
 Take these and Forget those ones!
 .dc*, where dc for *decentralized*